SherG/perpetual-elm/exampleSite/content/terms-and-conditions.md

 ## Trade Name

-Spearfish is a trade name of Spearfish Capital Funding LLC.
+Spearfish is a trade name of Spearfish Capital Funding LLC, a New Hampshire-based small business.

 Last updated: October 27, 2019